SmogDr/edar_coursebook/docs/07-multivar_eda.md

 ### Colors

-We can also use color to indicate variation in data; this can be useful for introducing a third variable into scatter and time-series plots.
+We can also use color to indicate variation in data; this can be useful for introducing a third variable into scatter, jitter, and time-series plots (or when plotting multiple boxplots, histograms, or cumulative distributions).
 When introducing **color as a variable** into a plot, you must do so through an *aesthetic*, such as `geom_point(aes(color = cyl))`.